In this article, we show you the biggest warehouse automation trends in 2021 that could change your warehouse operations.

 - Improve customer service

-Each of these benefits will help improve efficiency and productivity while also cutting costs.
+These benefits will help improve efficiency and productivity while also cutting costs.

 That includes:

-- Tracking inventory
+- Tracking inventory.

-- Directing picking, packing, and shipping activities
+- Directing picking, packing, and shipping activities.

-- And even coordinating material handling equipment
+- And even coordinating material handling equipment.

 Some of the benefits of using warehouse management systems include:

 - Lower labor costs.
 A WMS can identify the best workers for the most important tasks.
-It can even generate schedules automatically to reduce labor allocation guesswork
+It can even generate schedules automatically to reduce labor allocation guesswork.

 - Better use of warehousing space.
-These systems can help reduce wasted space by dictating the best places to store inventory
+These systems can help reduce wasted space by dictating the best places to store inventory.

 The purpose of using cobots is to reduce errors, increase operating speeds and efficiency, and free up time for other tasks.

-In fact, a study by Darex, a drill and knife sharpener manufacturer found that cobots increase efficiency by 30%!
+A study by Darex, a drill and knife sharpener manufacturer found that cobots increase efficiency by 30%!

 Cobots can be used in many warehouse operations, including packing, picking, palletizing, and inspecting.